AlunAlun/Obsidian/Alun/Boating/Sailing notes.md

 - **Reefing the mainsail is usually harder**: in storm conditions, reef the mainsail while you can, rolling a roller headsail can be done from the cockpit
 - **How to reef under sail**:
 	- Instruct the helm to keep a course using only headsail
-	- Release the main sheet and allow the sail t
+	- Release the main sheet and allow the sail to luff
+	- Pull in the reef line while releasing the halyard
+	- Cleat off sail at first reef by the mast
+	- Tighten halyard and reef
 ### Furling sails
 - **Direction**: Turn into wind and get in irons (10-20 degrees)
 - **Engine**: Turn on and put into low forward gear